L-Methylfolate vs Folic Acid: Choosing the Right One

 3. Folic acid is more affordable than L-methylfolate, making it a cost-effective option for general health purposes.

 4. L-methylfolate is suitable for individuals with MTHFR mutations; it bypasses the need for conversion.
-In contrast, folic acid is ideal for those without genetic issues and is commonly used in prenatal vitamins, food fortification, and general supplementation.
+In contrast, the best folic acid tablets in Pakistan are ideal for those without genetic issues and is commonly used in prenatal vitamins, food fortification, and general supplementation.

 When to choose L-methylfolate?

 Individuals with MTHFR mutation may look for other options to ensure optimal folate levels and avoid complications.
 In this case, L-methylfolate is more bioavailable and ensures better absorption in the body.
-Additionally, it may support healthy pregnancy for those with recurrent miscarriages and improve pregnancy outcomes.
+Additionally, it may support a healthy pregnancy for those with recurrent miscarriages and improve pregnancy outcomes.
+That is why ACTIVIT includes L-methylfolate, providing a bioavailable form suitable for everyone's needs.

 When can folic acid be used?

-Folic acid is suitable for people without genetic or metabolic issues.
+Folic acid tablets in Pakistan are suitable for people without genetic or metabolic issues.
 It is also a cost-effective solution for general populations, which may be fortified food or supplementation.

 Similar Benefits of Folic Acid and L-Methylfolate